SBLLB/Fizzbuzz_in_Coffeescript/README.md

 ###The Objective

-Write the counting game, Fizzbuzz, in Ruby.
+Write the counting game, Fizzbuzz.

 + When counting:
 	+ Say "fizz" instead of multiples of three